Frequently Asked Questions

 3. Agree to a full-fledged AZC consisting of 300 reception spaces with services under the full responsibility of COA.

-4.1 (Youth) health care
+4.1 (Youth) healthcare

-4.2 Educational housing
+4.2 Educational facilities

 4.5 Leaving behind a service center that can be used for the benefit of the community after the departure of the AZC